Ghayrulla/Week1_Flicks/README.md

 MovieViewer is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: 5 hours spent in total
+Time spent: 7 hours spent in total

 ## User Stories

 The following **required** functionality is complete:

 - [Y] User can view a list of movies currently playing in theaters from The Movie Database.
-- [N] Poster images are loaded using the UIImageView category in the AFNetworking library.
+- [Y] Poster images are loaded using the UIImageView category in the AFNetworking library.
 - [N] User sees a loading state while waiting for the movies API.
 - [N] User can pull to refresh the movie list.